Are you responsible for public street trees and trees that grow into the right-of-way?

 Visit our Roadside Tree and Vegetation Care Responsibilities page to learn more about:

-The City of Hillsboro has been recognized as a 2018 Tree City USA by the Arbor Day Foundation.
+The City of Hillsboro has been recognized as a 2019 Tree City USA by the Arbor Day Foundation.
+The City is proud to receive the designation for the second year.

 This designation celebrates the City’s dedication to public tree care and promoting the positive effects trees have on our neighborhoods, businesses, environment, and wildlife.